mendersoftware/mender-docs/05.Client-configuration/04.Configuration-file/50.Configuration-options/docs.md

 specified in this setting, the server certificate will be validated using standard certificate trust chains.

+#### StateScriptRetryIntervalSeconds

+The interval for which the script is allowed to keep retrying.
+After this interval has expired, another retry attempt will be treated as a failure and if possible, the update will be rolled back.

+#### StateScriptRetryTimeoutSeconds

+The timeout before a state script that previously returned the special retry return code (21), will be run again.

 #### StateScriptTimeoutSeconds

 The number of seconds to wait for any state script to terminate.
 If a script